upf-gti/SignON-realizer/docs/InstructionsBML.md

     hand: "dom", // if hand=="both", both hand will try to reach each other, meeting in the middle.
 Otherwise, only the specified hand will move.

     // optionals
     distance: 0, //[-ifinity,+ifninity] where 0 is touching and 1 is the arm size.
 Distance between endpoints.
-Right now only horizontal distance is applied
+    distanceDirection: "l", // string, any combination of the main directions.
+If not provided, defaults to horizontal outwards direction

     keepUpdatingContact: false, // once peak is reached, the location will be updated only if this is true.
                     // i.e.: set to false; contact tip of index; reach destination.
 Afterwards, changing index finger state will not modify the location